mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

 ## Prelims Preparation
 A lot of the second year students and other faculty instilled in us confidence that we would pass prelims.
 But it is easier to retrospectively say that after passing themselves!
 Prelims are tough!
 If we didn’t pass them, we’d need to retake them, and if we didn’t pass the retakes, we weren’t qualified to continue in the PhD.
 So the pressure was on.

 We had about 5 days between our last final exam of the quarter and the month of preliminary exams, so the entire Spring quarter was truly a grind as we were balancing prelims preparation with the coursework/exams of the quarter.
 I’ve never worked harder in my life - I was dreaming about solving problems in my sleep and taking very short breaks throughout the day.
-It was really a month of eat, study econ, sleep, repeat.
+It was a cycle of eat, study econ, sleep, repeat.

 I began preparing for prelims over Spring break, around 10 weeks before our first prelim.
+My strategy encompassed the following:
 <ul>
   <li> <b>Studying:</b> I utilized the same five techniques as described above to study.
   <ul>